Legal Requirements of the LEI

 Why Legal Requirements for the LEI Exist

-The LEI was introduced following the 2008 global financial crisis to eliminate opacity surrounding counterparty identification.
+The LEI was introduced following the 2008 global financial crisis to eliminate opacity surrounding counterparty: The other party to a transaction (e.g., a bank, fund, or company) that enters into the financial agreement with you. identification.
 Inconsistent legal naming conventions, complex holding structures, and a lack of entity traceability led regulators to require a standardized, universal identifier—the LEI.

 Today, the LEI is a legal prerequisite in multiple jurisdictions, ensuring: